- 1 Summary

 - 8 Closing Thoughts

-Lion’s Mane mushroom is an ancient Chinese medicine that’s developing a strong following in the world of modern smart drugs.
-Its ability to enhance overall cognitive function, proven neuroprotective capability, and linked to the production of NGF, or Nerve Growth Factor, are making Lion’s Mane one of the most promising and popular natural nootropics.
+Lion’s Mane is an ancient Chinese medicinal mushroom that’s developing a strong following in the world of modern smart drugs.
+Its ability to enhance overall cognitive function, proven neuroprotective qualities, and linked to the production of NGF, or Nerve Growth Factor, are making Lion’s Mane one of the most promising and popular natural nootropics.

 Used for centuries as a general tonic and health treatment, Lion’s Mane (also known as Hericium Erinaceus, Yamabushitake or Satyr’s beard) is native to China, Japan, North America and Europe.
 Though it was traditionally prescribed as a general restorative, its effect on the brain has always been recognized and ancient physicians used it to treat what we would now describe as neurodegenerative diseases.